axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 #. **Welcome widget**: This widget greets the user based on the local time and enables a friendlier approach.

-#. **News feed widget**: This widget shares relevant information as News Feed into Axon Ivy.
+#. **News feed widget**: This widget shares relevant information as a News Feed into Axon Ivy.

 In addition, a developer can provide custom widgets to add relevant project information to your dashboard.